elevateforhumanity/fix2/ECD-SYSTEM-COMPLETE.md

 ## 🚀 Ready to Deploy!

-Your Elevate Connects Directory now has a complete, AI-powered course content system:
+Your Elevate for Humanity now has a complete, AI-powered course content system:

 ✅ **7 courses** configured and live
 ✅ **17 images** generated (placeholders functional)